jsantiago611/firefox-styled/src/pages/index.md

           ### *When you choose our designs, you'll get:*

+          *   Beautiful and modern design

-          Enjoy a pain-free, agent-friendly platform.
-Make changes without the hassle of reaching out to a developer or learning tech skills.
-Of course, if you need help, we'll be here for you every step of the way.
+          *   A pain-free, agent-friendly platform that allows you to make changes without the hassle of reaching out to a developer or learning tech skills.

+          *   Copy that converts
         content_align: left
         actions: []
         actions_align: left